 - what mechanism is supposed to set that variable up?
 (UnityEditor?
 GetComponent?
 GameObject.Find()?
 Something else?)

-- why is it not being set up? (unable to find, misconfigured, something else?)
+- why is it not being set up?
+(Unable to find?
+Misconfigured?
+Code not being called?
+Something else?)

 - fix it.